 The city and county are both working on climate mitigation and recognize that adaptation plans will be necessary as well.
-To prepare open space lands and natural areas for climate change, the city and county will consider allowing or facilitating ecosystems' transition to new states in some sites (e.g., newly adapting plants and wildlife) and increasinge the stability and resiliency of the natural environment elsewhere.
+To prepare open space lands and natural areas for climate change, the city and county will consider allowing or facilitating ecosystems' transition to new states in some sites (e.g., newly adapting plants and wildlife) and increasinge the stability and resiliency of the Comment [NW2]: Ensure policy language reflects some of the other levels of government that are applicable to invasive species like State Noxious Weed law and the duties of the County Weed manager. natural environment elsewhere.
 Biological indicators can help to identify high risk species for monitoring and/or relocations and may conduct restoration projects using arid-adapted ecotypes or species.
-Open space master plans guide other topics related to climate change, such as visitor experiences to open space.
+Open space master plans guide other topics related to climate change, such as visitor experiences to open space.^v